trixi-framework/HOHQMesh.jl/docs/src/HQMTool_Tour.md

 # Tour of HQMTool in action

 In this brief overview, we highlight two scripts from the `examples` folder that demonstrate the functionality of HQMTool.
-More in depth explanations of the functionality is provided in the [Tutuorials](ADD LINK).
+In depth explanations of the functionality are provided in the [Tutuorials](ADD LINK).

 ## Mesh from a control file